johnshearing/PrivateKeyVault/README.md

   * Highlight the menu option which says **List public keys** and then press the **Enter** key.
   * You will see a dialog box asking which public key to show.
   * Just hit the **Backspace** key to blank out the field and then press the **Enter** key.
   * Notice both Bob's and Alice's public key is displayed.
-That's because we did specify which key to show.
+That's because we didn't specify which key to show.
   *
   * Now let's encrypted Alice's secrets for making a cake super moist and delicious.
   * If you remember, just before we pulled the plug on the Internet airgapping your PrivateKeyVault, we copied this file that you are reading now onto you pi.
 It's in a fold named **readme** and file is named readme.txt